eex

 A license is not needed in case of a bilateral contract with your client, i.e. contracts containing fees that are not made public.

-No, the onward dissemination of EEX Group DataSource Products to Affiliated Companies requires the conclusion of a DataSource Service Agreement for External Usage.
+No, the dissemination of EEX Group DataSource Products to Affiliated Companies requires the conclusion of a DataSource Service Agreement for External Usage.

 Affiliated Companies are considered as Subscribers.